kfprugger/fabric-samples-healthcare/analytics-bi-largecomplex-jsondataset/Readme.md

 # Lakehouse, Warehouse, & Direct Lake using FDA OpenFDA Drug Adverse Events Dataset (1400+ Files, 400+ GB raw JSON data uncompressed) in Microsoft Fabric

 ## Scenario
-As part of the openFDA project the FDA makes a variety of real world datasets publicly available.
+As part of the openFDA project, the FDA makes a variety of real world datasets publicly available for analysis, research, and other transparency.
 The goal of openFDA project as stated on [openFDA](https://open.fda.gov/about/) website is to "create easy access to public data, to create a new level of openness and accountability, to ensure the privacy and security of public FDA data, and ultimately to educate the public and save lives."
-In this module we will demonstrate Microsoft Fabric capabilities to ingest, transform and report on this relatively large and complex real world health care dataset.
+In this module we will demonstrate Microsoft Fabric capabilities to ingest, transform, and report on this relatively large and complex real world health care dataset.
 The idea is to showcase how Microsoft Fabric provides an end to end analytics platform that has been built with ease of use in mind to draw value out of data faster without solving technical component integration challenges.
-The primary capabilities showcased by the module include large batch ingestion and flattening of json files into the Fabric Lakehouse, Pipelines for orchestration, medallion architecture, the Fabric Warehouse for exploration and a data mart, and a Direct Lake Semantic Model for reporting in Power BI.
+The primary capabilities showcased by the module include large batch ingestion and flattening of json files into the following Microsoft Fabric: Fabric Lakehouse, Pipelines for orchestration, medallion architecture for data quality design enablement, the Fabric Warehouse for exploration and a data mart, and a Direct Lake Semantic Model for reporting in Power BI.
 The dataset consists of 1400+ JSON files which amounts to 400+ GB raw data on disk and complex nested JSON structure not very conducive for anlaytics and reporting.

-**Note**: Downloading of dataset is automated as part of the solution presented here so you don't need to download the dataset manually but showing the location of dataset on openFDA webiste for reference - https://open.fda.gov/data/downloads/
+**Note**: Downloading of the dataset is automated as part of the solution presented here so you don't need to download the dataset manually, but here is location of the dataset on openFDA webiste for reference - https://open.fda.gov/data/downloads/

 ![Drug Event Dataset](./images/DrugAdverseEventDataset.jpg)